simpx/pmo/README.md

        ENV_VAR2: value2
    ```

-**Note**: The name "servly" is reserved and cannot be used as a service name.
+**Note**: The name "pmo" is reserved and cannot be used as a service name.

 ### Directory Structure

-Servly creates a `.servly` directory to store runtime information:
+PMO creates a `.pmo` directory to store runtime information:

 ```
-.servly/
+.pmo/
 ├── logs/
 │   ├── [service-name]-out.log    # Standard output logs
 │   └── [service-name]-error.log  # Error logs